joannbrereton/rpi3-angular2-quickstart/README.md

 Dockerfile is here.

+Some of this is based upon the node.js Dockerfiles found in this article http://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/

 Start with instructions found in http://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi

 Once you have docker set up and running, build this with